adefemi171/adefemi171/README.md

 ---

 ## 🔭 I’m currently working on
-- Building and contributng to tools that helps Africans and the world at large
+- Building and contributing to tools that help Africans and the world at large

 ---

 ## 🌱 I’m currently learning
-- Every new tools that comes my Way
+- Every new tool that comes my Way
 ---

 ### 📕